fixmycrypto/FixMyCrypto/README.md

 * If you used a “BIP39 passphrase” (a.k.a.
 “25th word”, NOT your wallet password or spending password) when you created the wallet, put it between the quotes next to “passphrase”.
 Note: If you used a passphrase, you must provide the EXACT passphrase used.
 The program doesn’t currently attempt to guess or change the passphrase, but this may be added to a future version.

 * The other settings can generally be left alone.

+# Current Limitations

+* Only English BIP39 wordlist is currently implemented.

 # Support